 - Customer service could be improved

 Are Minn Kota Trolling Motors Powerful enough for Kayak Fishing?

 The dilemma with saltwater Kayak trolling motors is that although there are a few purpose built models available they can be hard to come by.
 If you follow the rule of 2 pounds of thrust for each 100 pounds of weight you will soon see that a lot of trolling motors provide an amount of power that a kayaker will never need.
 So this 45/55 Pound thrust should be enough for 800-1000 pounds of load.

 How Power Hungry are Minn Kota Trolling Motors?

 That is where these Minn Kota Riptide range, and they have a few models, shine.
 They mainly run off a single 12 volt battery and can run for a good 4 -5 hours of running, and on an average sized Kayak even more.
 If you go for the larger 50lb thrust you may need to consider a 24 volt but you are likely to be over powering here.

 They are not the fastest, but will be fine against normal tides and river flows though of course the more work the motor has to do the quicker the battery will wear out, which is why it is worth considering the battery box we mention below.
 The point with these motors is not speed, most will max out at 5mph no matter what size you get.

 What is the price of Minn Kota Motors?

 The price of these is really competitive as you can see from above.
-You can pick these up from Amazon for around 400 USD.
 Although it may be a strange thing to say don’t let that put you off.
 The majority of these motors are designed for Bass boats that carry a lot more weight, so as a paddler you just wont need that sort of grunt.
 Although if you are getting one to be more multi purpose they do have larger models as well.